Food & Agriculture

 - Food warehousing and distribution are also prevalent throughout Northeast Indiana.

 - We regularly collaborate with AgriNovus Indiana, the state’s agbiosciences initiative focused on advancing the sector as a nationally recognized leader in the development of new, innovative products and services.
 Specifically, AgriNovus Indiana focuses on the creation and support of new companies as well as branding and targeted promotions to elevate the sector in key areas such as plant science and crop protection, animal health and nutrition products, value-added human food and nutrition products, and agtech.

-In addition to these thriving industries, Northeast Indiana Regional Food Network kicked off in 2015 to cultivate new and expand opportunities for existing businesses, nurture entrepreneurial growth, and expand quality of life assets.
+In addition to these thriving industries, Northeast Indiana Regional Food Network cultivates opportunities for new and existing businesses, nurtures entrepreneurial growth, and enhances the quality of life in the region.

 Northeast Indiana and the Fort Wayne area also boast an abundance of major agricultural products.
 These include:

-- Indiana is the fifth-largest corn-producing state.
-In 2012, there were more than 751,000 acres of corn harvested for grain in the 11-county Northeast Indiana region.
-POET Biorefining and Green Plains each operate ethanol plants in the region using this corn supply.
+- POET Biorefining and Green Plains each operate ethanol plants in the region using this corn supply.

-- More than 60,000 acres of wheat were harvested for grain in Northeast Indiana in 2012.
-Star of the West operates a soft-wheat flour mill in Ligonier that supplies many of the region’s bread and snack-food operations.
+- Star of the West operates a soft-wheat flour mill in Ligonier that supplies many of the region’s bread and snack-food operations.

-- Indiana is also ranked the No. 2 ice cream producer in the nation.
-Edy’s and Dean Foods both have ice cream plants in Northeast Indiana.
+- Indiana is also ranked the No. 5 ice cream producer in the nation, with Edy’s operating in Northeast Indiana.

 While there are many unique features of Northeast Indiana’s welcoming business landscape, one major asset is the region’s abundance of excess water capacity to support the needs of food-processing companies.
 If you’re looking for a place to relocate or plant your business, we also feature a large supply of certified shovel-ready industrial sites that have the infrastructure in place.
 The infrastructure includes: